Federal Government of Germany: Election and Appointment

 Following their election in the Bundestag, the Chancellor-elect will visit Bellevue Palace, the residence of the President, to receive a certificate of appointment.
 This is the moment, the elected individual actually enters office.
 After this short appointment-ceremony, the Chancellor returns to the Bundestag, in order to take the oath of office.
-Having taken the oath, the Chancellor will once again visit Bellevue Palace, this time joined by the individuals the Chancellor intends to propose as members of the cabinet.
-The President will officially appoint the new cabinet members, again handing over certificates of appointment.
+Having taken the oath, the Chancellor will once again visit Bellevue Palace, this time joined by the individuals he intends to propose as cabinet ministers.
+The President will officially appoint the new government members, again handing over certificates of appointment.
 After the ministers are appointed, they return to the Bundestag and take their oaths of office, completing the appointment-process.

+Regular end of term and caretaker cabinets

+The term of office of the Federal Government normally ends with the constitution of a newly elected Bundestag, as the Chancellor loses his parliamentary legitimacy at this moment.
+Traditionally, the members of the government receive their dismissal certificates from the President immediately after the constituent session of the new parliament.
+If a new Chancellor has not yet been elected in the constituent session, the President may, according to Article 69 (3) of the Basic Law, request the former Chancellor to remain in office as acting Chancellor until his successor is elected (the Chancellor is obliged to do so); the acting Chancellor may then, in turn, make a binding request to the former cabinet ministers to remain in office in an acting capacity, thus forming a caretaker government.
+A caretaker government in principle has all the rights of a regular government; the Chancellor merely loses the right to table a motion of confidence in the Bundestag and cannot propose new ministers for appointment.
+In practice, it is also customary that if a caretaker Chancellor does not intend to or cannot expect to be re-elected, they closely coordinate their governance with their probable successor as soon as such a person becomes apparent in the course of government formation.